NadavFireman/Multi-Agent-Reinforcement-Learning-Final-Project-PSRO-Kuhn-Poker/README.md

 ## Key Features

-- **Exact Ground Truth:** small enough to enumerate every pure strategy, so best responses and exploitability are computed rather than estimated — three independent checks land at machine precision.
+- **Exact Ground Truth:** every pure strategy enumerated, so exploitability is computed, not estimated.
-- **PSRO Loop with Checkpointing:** every parameter in one configuration object, everything serialized so an interrupted run resumes.
-With the exact oracle and the exact matrix it becomes the classical double oracle.
+- **PSRO Loop with Checkpointing:** one configuration object, and interrupted runs resume where they stopped.
-- **Three Oracles, Eight Solvers:** tabular Q-learning, REINFORCE and exact best response; uniform, latest-policy, fictitious play, Nash by linear programming, replicator, projected replicator, regret matching and rectified Nash.
-Choosing the solver chooses the algorithm — latest-policy gives self-play, Nash gives double oracle.
+- **Three Oracles, Eight Solvers:** choosing the solver chooses the algorithm — from self-play to double oracle.
-- **Error Decomposition:** the two approximations switched off one at a time, separating the cost of sampling the payoff matrix from the cost of approximating the best response.
-Same order of magnitude.
+- **Error Decomposition:** the cost of sampling the payoff matrix separated from the cost of approximate training.
-- **Statistics and Ablations:** five seeds, Student-t intervals, Mann-Whitney where a t-test divides by zero, rliable-style reporting.
-Five ablations rank what does the work: the population and the mixture, not the learner.
+- **Statistics and Ablations:** five seeds, confidence intervals, and five ablations showing what does the work.
 - **Bonus Extension - Rectified PSRO:** implemented independently, its documented failure reproduced.
-- **89 Automated Tests:** rules, the analytic solution, exact best response, exploitability, every solver, the loop and checkpoint round-trips.
-All pass in about 40 seconds.
+- **89 Automated Tests:** all pass in about 40 seconds.

 ## Repository Structure